Don’t Step Over Dollars to Chase Pennies

 Maybe you have lazy assets – money just sitting around that could be working to produce cash flow.

-And a key way to make sure you overcome the treacherous rapids of Parkinson’s Law, don’t raise your lifestyle commensurate with each rise in income.
+And a key way to make sure you overcome the treacherous rapids of Parkinson’s Law is not to raise your lifestyle commensurate with each rise in income.

 For instance, if you were spending 90% and saving 10% when you made $100K, shift your ratios when your income increases.
 With an income of $200K, you could save 30% and spend just 70%, still increasing your lifestyle from $90K to $140K, while gaining much more traction towards time and money freedom.